thepabloaguilar/kamui/docs/project_details.md

 # Project Details

-In the Project Details screen we can see some useful information and create new streams.
+In the Project Details page we can see some useful information and create new streams.

 [![ProjectDetails](images/projects/project_details.png)](images/projects/project_details.png)